 - support teachers through dedicated teams of professionals, drawing on staff from Education Scotland, local authorities and others

 - provide focus through the delivery of an annual regional plan and work programme aligned to the National Improvement Framework

 - deliver collaborative working, including sharing best practice

-- be led by a regional director, appointed by the government, who will report to the HM Chief Inspector/Chief Executive of Education Scotland
+- each of the 6 RICs are led by a regional lead director, who reports to the HM Chief Inspector/Chief Executive of Education Scotland

 They will ensure the provision of specialist support and advice across all eight curriculum areas particularly literacy, numeracy and health and wellbeing.
 They will also identify the particular areas for improvement within their region and ensure the interventions are put in place to address them.
 More information can be found on the Education Scotland website .